team

 Operations & EvEnts CoordinatoR

-Kelsey (she/her) most recently served as the Program Manager for WCS Rockies, holding core responsibilities for supporting the work through her administrative, operational, and logistical skills.
-Kelsey also regularly contributes to event planning and gatherings.
-In her new role with Indigenous Led, she will provide core programmatic and administrative support for Team Iinnii.
+Kelsey (she/her) provides core support to INDIGENOUS LED through her administrative, operational, and logistical skills.
+She leads event planning and gatherings and also coordinates ideas, insights, and collaborative efforts across our team and partners.
 Kelsey has a depth of experience working in the Rocky Mountains and has focused much of her energy and talents over the course of the last decade to the protection and promotion of bio-cultural diversity in the Rockies through social science and land-based projects.
+Before INDIGENOUS LED, she recently served as the Program Manager for WCS Rockies.

 Lailani Upham